Call for contributions

 Vox Pop Section

-This edition we’re asking the question: “What barriers need to be overcome to further improve service delivery to Indigenous housing tenants across the housing sector?”.
+This edition we’re asking the question: “What reforms in the various residential tenancies legislation are necessary to better protect both tenants and landlords?”.
 Please send a short (150-200 words) opinion piece to firstname.lastname@example.org for the chance to be featured in our leading journal.

 Dear HousingWORKS: Readers’ Point of View